 Extensions are not available if your grade is no longer I (Incomplete).

 Evaluation of Outstanding Work.
-Upon acceptance and receipt of coursework, your instructor will evaluate the work and submit a Grade Change Submission/Petition to the Registrar's Office.
+Upon acceptance and receipt of coursework, your instructor will evaluate the work and submit a Grade Change/Submission Form to the Registrar's Office.
 Because you failed to complete the course within the regular semester timeframe, your grade may be affected.

 Default Grades.
 The default grade is assigned if you fail to submit outstanding coursework and the instructor does not submit a new grade before the Incomplete period expires.
 The default is determined as follows.

-If the instructor assigned an alternate grade on the Incomplete Grade Submission and Student Contract for Course Completion form, this alternate grade becomes your new grade.
+If the instructor assigned an alternate grade on the Incomplete Grade Submission and Student Contract form, this alternate grade becomes your new grade.

-If no alternate grade was identified on the Incomplete Grade Submission and Student Contract for Course Completion form or if no form was submitted to the Registrar's Office, the default grade is U (Unsatisfactory).
+If no alternate grade was identified on the Incomplete Grade Submission and Student Contract form or if no form was submitted to the Registrar's Office, the default grade is U (Unsatisfactory).
 Note that a U grade negatively impacts your grade point average (GPA).

 Grade Changes.
 Changes to grades should be rare, except in cases where an I (Incomplete) or GP (Grade Pending) has been assigned.
 With the exception of changes to I or GP grades, whenever a grade is changed, a grade change notation appears on your transcript.
 This notation records the date of the grade change and identifies the original grade assigned.

 CGU policy limits the period of time for acceptance of outstanding coursework on an Incomplete grade.
-While instructors may set a shorter deadline when issuing an Incomplete grade, this date may not be later than the last business day of the semester one year after the semester in which the course was taken.
-Extensions are limited to the last business day of the next semester following the original expiration date of the Incomplete.
+While instructors may set a shorter deadline when issuing an Incomplete grade, this date may not be later than the faculty grading deadline of the semester one year after the semester in which the course was taken.
+Extensions are limited to the faculty grading deadline of the next semester following the original expiration date of the Incomplete.

 If a student withdraws from CGU, all Incomplete (I) grades on the student's record may lapse immediately.
 These grades lapse to either the alternate grade provided by the instructor at the time the I grade was assigned or to the default grade of U (Unsatisfactory).